Oluwakemi-moyin/CAPSTONE_PROJECT_SALES/README.md

 2. Data cleaning - after understanding the business, I then cleaned the available datasets and thought about what an ideal dataset should look like for this problem.
    This was done using the following tools;
+    - Microsoft Excel-
-    - Microsoft Excel- through the use of conditional formatting to check for duplicates.
+         - The use of conditional formatting to check for duplicates
+         - Pivot Table- to summarise the data

-    - Microsoft Power BI- using the transform data page to check for null values and errors.
+    - Microsoft Power BI- using the Transform data page to check for null values and errors.

 3. Data modelling - After ensuring the data was clean for analysis, I needed to process and model this data into a dataset that can precisely answer the business questions and produce the results needed.

 4. Data analysis - With the new dataset, I used my analytical expertise to uncover insights from this dataset and to produce visualizations to describe the insights.
    The following tools were used;
-      - Microsoft Excel- this was done through the use of formulas like Multiplication and also calculations(Average, Sum, Percentage) through the use of Pivot table.
+      - Microsoft Excel- Use of formulas like Multiplication(Revenue)
+      - Pivot table - for calculations like; Top Performing Products by Total Sales, Average Sales, Distinct Count of Customers, Top 10 Customers by Quantity Sold and
+                    - to show results like; Total Quantity Sold, Total Revenue by Region, Product, Total sales per Region, Region/Product by Distinct count of customers.
         FORMULA:
         ```
          Revenue = Quantity sold*Unit Price